Downtown Baltimore Focus Areas.

 • 3

-Debris Receptacles: Larger Trash Receptacles in High Traffic Areas arrow
+Debris Receptacles: Larger Trash Receptacles in High Traffic Areas

 As part of the initiative to boost cleanliness in the DMA, the DPOB has initiated a plan to deploy larger and more easily maintained trash receptacles in high-traffic areas where current receptacles are overwhelmed by litter.
 Building on the success of a pilot program on Pratt Street, which received positive feedback from the community, DPOB aims to extend this effort across the downtown area.